Taiwan, a dragon of traditions

 In 2013, agritourism attracted around 20 million visitors and generated NT $ 10 billion (28 billion 411 million Euros).

-Textile production, although falling, remains important.
+Textile production, although declining, remains significant.

 Taiwan is at the forefront of research in many areas: Henry Liang invents a process of making stone paper in Tainan and Jason Chen, manufactures deodorants and clothing from coffee grounds!